 There are many things to do.

 A hidden gem and gateway to the great outdoors, Bakersfield is full of exciting attractions and adventures that need to be experienced.
 From national forests and walking trails to museums and music venues, there is no shortage of things to do while in Bakersfield.

 Check out one of these many local favorite things in Bakersfield, California!

 - Hart Memorial Park: Found in the foothills of the Sierra Nevada Mountains, this park has paved walking trails, picnic areas, and playgrounds.

 - Buck Owens’ Crystal Palace: One of the most popular tourist attractions in the city, this museum, music venue, and restaurant is fun for the whole family and any country music lover.

-- Fox Theater: What was once a movie house is now a live music venue that is renowned for its amazing acoustics and beautiful interior.
+- Fox Theater: What was once a movie house is now a live music venue renowned for its fantastic acoustics and beautiful interior.

 - Kern River Parkway Trail: Walk along the scenic banks of the Kern River on this parkway and trail that stretches for over 20 miles.

 - California Living Museum: Admire wildlife, plants, and flowers in their natural habitat.
 There is even a lake that is great for fishing.